Course guide of Urban Design 4 (2091149)

 The extraordinary evaluation will be carried out according to the following criteria:

-• To pass the course must be delivered and passed with a minimum grade of 5 each of the Blocks of work, raised previously in the section of continuous evaluation.
+- To pass, the course must be delivered and passed with a minimum grade of 5 in each of the blocks of work raised previously in the section of continuous evaluation.

-• The works will be delivered on the date of examination designated by the Center.
-In case of not reaching 50% of the weighting of the final grade with the works delivered, a grade of Not Presented will be obtained in the final extraordinary exam.
+- The works will be delivered on the date of examination designated by the Center.
+In the event of not reaching 50% of the weighting of the final grade with the works delivered, a grade of Not Presented will be obtained in the final extraordinary exam.

 Single final assessment